 CRP is happy to accommodate any dietary preferences and/or restrictions.
 Please indicate any preferences or restriction when submitting the volunteer application and waiver.

 Life on a National Wildlife Refuge is beautiful and serene, but conditions are not always for the faint of heart.
 Days can be hot and summertime storms can be intense.
 Resident alligators, snakes and spiders grace the turtle team's presence on a regular basis.
-Mosquitoes, biting flies and ticks are ever present, but thankfully carry no human diseases.
+Mosquitoes, biting flies and ticks are ever present.
 Sometimes the conditions on Wassaw test a person's passion, will-power and sanity, but few people leave Wassaw without a sense of pride and joy for the sacrifice they have made to study and protect a threatened species in the heart of a pristine wilderness.

 (See Logistics page for more detailed instructions on where to meet and what to pack)